seung-lab/fastmorph/README.md

 # Note that for multilabel images, by default, if a label is totally enclosed by another,
 # a FillError will be raised.
 If remove_enclosed is True, the label will be overwritten.
 filled_labels, ct = fastmorph.fill_holes(labels, return_fill_count=True, remove_enclosed=False)

+# If the holes in your segmentation are imperfectly sealed, consider
+# using the following options.
+filled_labels = fastmorph.fill_holes(
+	labels,
+	# runs 2d fill on the sides of the cube for each binary image
+	fix_borders=True,
+	# does a dilate and then an erode after filling holes
+	morphological_closing=True,
+)

 ```

 ## Performance